 Rens Burghardt is a PhD Candidate in Surgery at the Department of Otorhinolaryngology, Head and Neck Surgery and member of the Brain and Mind Institute, The Chinese University of Hong Kong.
 His research interests mainly lie in employing functional brain imaging to answer ongoing questions in communication sciences and disorders.
 Rens his work focuses particularly on employing fNIRS to uncover the neurocognitive mechanisms underlying hearing and hearing-related problems as well as applying these findings to improving hearing healthcare through machine learning applications.

-Adam Eggebrecht is an Instructor of Radiology in the Optical Radiology Laboratory at the Mallinckrodt Institute of Radiology at Washington University School of Medicine in St. Louis, Missouri, USA.
+Adam Eggebrecht is an Assistant Professor of Radiology in the Optical Radiology Laboratory at the Mallinckrodt Institute of Radiology at Washington University School of Medicine in St. Louis, Missouri, USA.
 His research is focused on developing diffuse optical tomography systems for basic research and clinical questions about human brain function.
 Adam is particularly interested in clinically relevant questions about brain development and how it is altered in autism as well as in brain plasticity and how it may be harnessed in recovery from a stroke in adult and pediatric populations.

 Yumie Ono is a Professor at School of Science and Technology, Meiji University, Japan.
 Her research interest is medical application of noninvasive functional brain imaging techniques of EEG, MEG, and fNIRS in diagnosis and rehabilitation.
 She is also conducting a research of diffuse correlation spectroscopy (DCS), a measurement of blood flow speed in the living tissue.